-“I think the bond with animals is so unbreakable, unlike any other,” he said.
+“I think the bond with animals is so unbreakable, unlike any other,” he said with a smile.
 “There’s so much conflict with humans, but with animals, it’s consistent love and affection.”

-Orjuela is a pre-veterinary student at UWM majoring in biology and conservation and environmental science.
-He is also a veterinary assistant at Lakeshore Veterinary Specialists in Glendale, where he triages patients, assists with the placement of IV catheters and helps doctors and technicians around the clinic.
+Orjuela is a Pre-Veterinary student at UWM majoring in Biology and Conservation and Environmental Science.
+He is also a veterinary assistant at Lakeshore Veterinary Specialists in Glendale, Wis., where he triages patients, assists with the placement of IV catheters, and helps doctors and technicians around the clinic.